reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 [**Master theorem**](https://en.m.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms)): Asymptotic analysis for recurrence relations of types. **T(n) = aT(n/b) + f(n)**
 where *a*: No. of subproblems, *b*: the factor by which *n* is reduced, *f(n)*: the running time outside of the recursion.

-The recurrences often satisfy one of three forms, which is determined by how the work to split/recombine the problem relates to the critical exponent ccrit. = logb(a).
+The recurrences often satisfy one of three forms, which is determined by how the work to split/recombine the problem *f(n)* relates to the critical exponent ccrit. = logb(a).

 For example, master theorem can be used to find the running time of binary search.